HRM - Riding without stirrups - a good idea? Yes? No?May 03, 2021

 I probably have a different viewpoint about this subject from that of many other riding coaches.
 My viewpoint comes about from teaching a lot of adults (usually those that are returning after a long break or learning from scratch).

 The notion that riding without stirrups is a good idea comes from the traditional background of riding instruction that is very much military-based (and still prevails today).
-In the military, young recruits were (and probably still are) put on the lunge and made to trot around without stirrups using a 'trial by fire' method of instruction.
+In the military, young recruits were (and probably still are) put on the lunge and made to trot around without stirrups.
+This is a 'trial by fire' method of instruction.
 After many falls they (usually) eventually learned 'to stick on' and ride after a fashion.
-Later some would become good riders, but some would learn to hate riding and give up at the first opportunity.
+Later, some would become good riders, but some would learn to hate riding and give up at the first opportunity.

 Yes, this method worked but it is not efficient (or humane).
 If adults that are not in the military are taught in this gung-ho fashion there are a lot of drop outs understandably and not surprisingly.
 It is not good for horse welfare either.

-Don't get me wrong, as a youngster, I rode for a huge amount of time without stirrups and without a saddle in fact.
+Don't get me wrong, as a youngster I rode for a huge amount of time without stirrups and without a saddle in fact.
 And this benefitted me enormously.
 But that is because as a youngster you are usually able to relax and move with the horse without too much thought (without overthinking things as adults tend to do).

 Look out for a future blog article called Learn to Ride like a Child Again.

 But as an adult you will tend to 'overthink' things plus:

 - You are usually not as supple/flexible as you were when you were young.

 - You are more likely to have confidence issues that you might not have had when you were young.

 - You are well aware that if you do fall off you will not land as lightly as you used to do.